bryancresswell/tournamentResults/README.md

 # Tournament Results

-Full Stack Nanodegree Program Project 4.
+Full Stack Nanodegree Program Project #4.
 Tasked with creating a database schema based on Postgres SQL and Python.
 Languages used in this were Python 2.7 and SQL.

 ## Getting Started

 Clone this repository by typing `git clone https://github.com/bryancresswell/tournamentResults.git`

+## Launching Vagrant

+Once you have installed [Vagrant](vagrantup.com), clone the Full Stack Nanodegree files from [here](https://github.com/udacity/fullstack-nanodegree-vm).
+Once done, navigate to the folder, then type `vagrant up`.
+Once ready, type `vagrant ssh` which will connect you to the VM.

+# Setting up the database

+Once you are connected in the VM, you should see `vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$`.
+This will be where you enter your commands.
+To quickly set up the database, just type `psql -f tournament.sql`.
+This will automatically create the "tournament" database.

 ## Testing

-To test the app, simply connect to the vagrant machine by first typing `vagrant up`, then `vagrant ssh`.
-Navigate to your \vagrant directory with `cd \vagrant`.
-Once done, set up the database by first typing `psql`, then `\i tournament.sql`.
-After which, type `python tournament.py` which will show you the output and results of the test.
+Once the database is created (which you can check by using `\dt` in the `psql` shell), you are all ready to test the app!
+To test, type `python tournament_test.py` which will show you the output and results of the test.

 ## Lessons Learnt